shahraj81/aida/tools/confidence-aggregation/dockers/TA1_GR_ConfidenceAggregation/README.md

 | 3.  | ?edge_cv          |  confidence of a compound justification for the argument assertion |
 | 4.  | ?sbcm_cv          |  cluster membership confidence of the subject |

-Note that the task1 graph SPARQL query does not extract informativeJustification of member of ?subject_cluster as it is not needed by LDC for assessment.
+Note that the Task1 Graph SPARQL query does not extract informativeJustification of member of ?subject_cluster as it is not needed by LDC for assessment.

 # Output of the docker